Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         WHILESTAR_EXP = "while*" … "=>" … IMPEND

-The `WHERE_EXP` construct is a special case, as explained in its section.
+The `WHERE_EXP` construct is a special case, as will be explained in its section.

 ### Declarations blocks